 Many businesses have some form of online or digital presence, such as using the internet to complete client transactions and the cloud to store important documents.
-Doing so can be a convenient way for a SMB to keep everything organized and easily accessible.
+Doing so can be a convenient way for an SMB to keep everything organized and easily accessible.

-The safety and security of client assets are of paramount importance and can be subject to rules and regulations under certain jurisdictions.
+The safety and security of client assets are paramount and can be subject to rules and regulations under certain jurisdictions.
 According to The Board of the International Organization of Securities Commissions, “it is first and foremost the intermediary’s responsibility to ensure compliance with these rules, including through the development of risk management systems and internal controls to help ensure financial integrity and monitor compliance.”

 What Do Assets Include?

 An asset can be an item, thing, or entity that can potentially bring value to an organization.
 This can include computer systems or spare parts and software, such as licenses and subscriptions.

 A key part of maintaining tangible and intangible assets is asset management.
 This approach realizes the value, total lifecycle costs, and the asset’s overall performance.
 Doing so helps an organization maintaining its return on investment and continue working towards its business objectives.